 We provide training in engineering design challenges aligned to Next Generation Science Standards (NGSS) engineering practices.

 Student-Powered Innovation in STEM Club, or SPI STEM Club, is an effort to encourage STEM education to students in the form of a school club.
 Powered by our student leaders, our team created this club at Redlands High School in early October of 2018, and SPI STEM Club now holds weekly meetings teaching coding, robotics, and engineering design throughout the school year.

-Our goal for 2019 is to serve a minimum of
+Our goal for 2022 is to serve an additional

 The Next Step...

 Join us in our mission to ensure equitable STEM opportunities for all students.